Nick

 who are too small to operate their own.

-OVERSEAS DEVELOPMENT
+G) OVERSEAS DEVELOPMENT

-is simply to deliver the commitment to 0.7% of GDP used to help
+This is simply to deliver the commitment to

 other countries escape from poverty.
 We think it's in Britain's